storelocatorjs/storelocator/README.md

 ## How it works

-### Node.js server
+### Cloud functions

-Storelocatorjs need a Node.js server to execute search requests.
-The code of the web service is included in the project and located in the `./server` folder.
-Host the script on a Node.js server.
+All requests to filter stores by geoposition are send to a cloud function as a web service.
+Storelocatorjs includes the cloud functions project from [Google Firebase](https://firebase.google.com/docs/functions) located in the `./functions` folder.

 ### Structure